Second Grade Curriculum Overview

 • Our Lady of Guadalupe Play

-• Class host All-School Mass
+• Both classes co-host All-School Mass

 • Adoration in Chapel